alisabrigok/men-stack-to-do/README.md

   - CRUD Operations,
   - Add New To-Do,
   - Update To-Do,
-  - Delete To-Do
+  - Delete To-Do,
   - Mark To-Dos As Completed,
   - Authentication (Meaning you need to sign up or login in order to use the app),
   - Ability to update credentials later on,
-  - Ability to delete the user later on
+  - Ability to delete the user later on,
   - Authorization (Meaning each user can only interact with stuff that belong to them)

 ## Dependencies And Terms Breakdown